Artful Conversations (Ages 8–11)

 The summer series features works of art in the West Building, while the winter series investigates modern art in the East Building.

 Stories in Art and Artful Conversations are organized into a summer series (four consecutive weeks in July and August) and winter series (monthly programs from January through March).
-Over the course of eight years, a child has the opportunity to participate in seven programs a year, for a total of fifty-six different topics.
+Over the course of eight years, a child has the opportunity to participate in seven programs a year, for a total of 56 different topics.